 As a contemporary painter working in oils and wax and intaglio, I aspire to convey not only the scene but also the moment and mood.
 The moment is fleeting but the painting allows us to live in that moment a bit longer, to linger, to reflect, to contemplate, to enjoy.

 I am inspired by the interplay of light on the landscape, which is ever elusive and always changing.
 Painting softly allows me the opportunity to recreate that one particular special moment when the land, light and atmosphere seamlessly fuse.

 As an artist, I approach each painting believing that it is not enough to paint the literal view.
-My goal is to also capture the essence of the landscape and hopefully connect you viscerally to that place and time."
+My goal is to also capture the essence of a feeling, a thought or a landscape and hopefully connect you viscerally to that place, time or experience.